maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

 * appropriate security groups and attachments

 #### Scenario 1: Connect VPC_1 with VPC_2 using strongSwan and AWS VPN
-{% lightbox diagram vpn-scenario-1.png caption:"Scenario 1" alt="Scenario 1" %}
+{% image 500xAUTO img/vpn-scenario-1.png alt="Scenario 1" %}

 ##### Step 1: Configure a strongSwan server in VPC_1
 For this discussion, we shall assume that VPC_1 is located in _us-west-1_ and has a